TheDarkestNightRises/music-app/README.md

 ## Lessons Learned

 While developing this project, we gained valuable experience.
-We learned how to develop a multi-user sytem and how to design a client-server arhitecture.
+We learned how to develop a multi-user sytem and how to design a solid client-server arhitecture.

 ## Demo